JohnMusca/PHP-test-task/README.md

 ### TODO:
 - Update __set and __get to use composition from a central magic method object.
-- Fix bug where first list doesn't have subscriber added to it
+- Fix bug where first list doesn't have subscriber added to it.

 ### Notes:
 - I'd like to have made a collection of lists and a collection of members driven by the database.